 shichimi tōgarashi (Japanese seven-spice powder), for serving

-In a small saucepan, heat broth until steaming hot.
-Whisk in miso paste and sriracha sauce.
+In the same small saucepan, heat broth until steaming hot.
+Add ginger and cook for 1 to 3 minutes.

 Add the carrot and mushrooms, and continue to cook for 3 to 5 minutes.

 Meanwhile, arrange the sliced chicken breast, kimchi, and spinach in your soup bowl, adding them in small groupings.

 In a small bowl, whisk the miso paste and the sriracha together with a ladleful of hot broth.

 Remove the pot of hot broth and vegetables from the heat, and pour in the miso-sriracha mixture, stirring to combine.